States of Germany: Governmental districts (Regierungsbezirke)

-In Rhineland-Palatinate, these districts were abolished on January 1, 2000, in Saxony-Anhalt on January 1, 2004, and in Lower Saxony on January 1, 2005.
+In Rhineland-Palatinate, these districts were abolished or re-organized on 1 January 2000, in Saxony-Anhalt on 1 January 2004, and in Lower Saxony on 1 January 2005.
 From 1990 until 2012, Saxony was divided into three districts (called Direktionsbezirke since 2008).
 In 2012, these districts' authorities were merged into one central authority, the Landesdirektion Sachsen.

 Administrative districts (Kreise)

 The Districts of Germany (Kreise) are administrative districts, and every state except the city-states of Berlin and Hamburg and the state of Bremen consists of "rural districts" (Landkreise), District-free Towns/Cities (Kreisfreie Städte, in Baden-Württemberg also called "urban districts", or Stadtkreise), cities that are districts in their own right, or local associations of a special kind (Kommunalverbände besonderer Art), see below.
 The state Free Hanseatic City of Bremen consists of two urban districts, while Berlin and Hamburg are states and urban districts at the same time.

 As of 2011, there are 295 Landkreise and 107 Kreisfreie Städte, making 402 districts altogether.
 Each consists of an elected council and an executive, which is chosen either by the council or by the people, depending on the state, the duties of which are comparable to those of a county executive in the United States, supervising local government administration.
 The Landkreise have primary administrative functions in specific areas, such as highways, hospitals, and public utilities.

 Local associations of a special kind are an amalgamation of one or more Landkreise with one or more Kreisfreie Städte to form a replacement of the aforementioned administrative entities at the district level.
 They are intended to implement simplification of administration at that level.
 Typically, a district-free city or town and its urban hinterland are grouped into such an association, or Kommunalverband besonderer Art.
 Such an organization requires the issuing of special laws by the governing state, since they are not covered by the normal administrative structure of the respective states.

 In 2010 only three Kommunalverbände besonderer Art exist.